fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 Wallet Instance Functionalities
 -------------------------------
-A Wallet Instance, MUST support three fundamental functionalities: Registration, Attestation Issuance, and Revocation.
+A Wallet Instance, MUST support the following functionalities:
+- Wallet Registration (detailed in :ref:`Wallet Instance Initialization and Registration`),
+- Wallet Attestation Issuance (detailed in :ref:`Wallet Attestation Issuance`),
+- Wallet Revocation (detailed in :ref:`Wallet Instance Revocation`) and
+- Deletion of presented attributes (detailed in :ref:`Attibutes Deletion Flow`).

 Each functionality is described in detail in the following sections.

 .. note::